jakobehn/GitFlow.VS/README.md

 ### Prerequirements
-The extension requires Visual Studio 2019.
+The extension requires Visual Studio 2019 (it's also available for VS2017 and VS2015).
 It will install GitFlow for you.
 Since GitFlow with PR depends on Git for Windows, this must be installed before using the extension

 ## Screenshots